harlekoy/laravel-apidocs/readme.md

 ## Security

-If you discover any security related issues, please email harley.doyon@betprophet.co instead of using the issue tracker.
+If you discover any security related issues, please email harley.doyon@harlekoy.co instead of using the issue tracker.

 ## Credits